JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Ancient_Japan_Jomon_Culture.md

 <img src="/image/article/Derek_Samaras/Ancient_Japan_Jomon_Culture/004138.jpg">
 </figure>

 > These Andites were the so-called Dravidian and later Aryan conquerors of India; and their presence in central Asia greatly upstepped the ancestors of the Turanians.
 Many of this race journeyed to China by way of both Sinkiang and Tibet and added desirable qualities to the later Chinese stocks.
-From time to time small groups made their way into Japan, Formosa, the East Indies, and southern China, though very few entered southern China by the coastal route. [[UB 78:5.6](/en/The_Urantia_Book/78#p5_6)]
+From time to time small groups made their way into Japan, Formosa, the East Indies, and southern China, though very few entered southern China by the coastal route. <a id="a73_462"></a>[[UB 78:5.6](/en/The_Urantia_Book/78#p5_6)]

 _The Urantia Book_ speaks of the subsequent improvements in many cultures from the Middle East to Europe, Asia, and into South America as a result of the Andite migrations pouring out of Mesopotamia and adjacent regions.
 One can’t help but wonder when and where the Andites left their mark in Japan?